bbarman4u/play-with-docker/README.md

 Notes:

 * There is a hard-coded limit to 5 Docker playgrounds per session.
 After 4 hours sessions are deleted on the live hosted site.
-On Self hosted sites, it expires in 24 hours.
+On Self hosted sites, expiration can be configurable.
 * Only http, https, websocket and SSH connections are allowed.
 * If you want to override the DIND version or image then set the environmental variable i.e.
   `DIND_IMAGE=franela/docker<version>-rc:dind`.
 Take into account that you can't use standard `dind` images, only [franela](https://hub.docker.com/r/franela/) ones work.